bingomanatee/looking-glass-engine/README.md

 its best used to either sanitize updates (trim strings, remove empty values from arrays) or to prevent bad data from being admitted to the stream's value by throwing errors.

+If the function doesn't throw it must return a value - either the first parameter or a sanitized version of it.

 ```javascript

 const abs = (n, stream) => {